eduard-keilmann/eduard-keilmann.github.io/research.md

 <!--During my PhD I wrote a code library in Python for the analysis of astrophysical data and models.
 This collection of code and functions will soon be published on github.
 -->

-During my PhD I wrote a code library in Python for the analysis of astrophysical data and models.
+During my PhD I have been closely working with Dr. Nicola Schneider, Dr. Volker Ossenkopf-Okada, Dr. Robert Simon, and Prof. Dr. Jürgen Stutzki; and I wrote a code library in Python for the analysis of astrophysical data and models.
 This collection of code and functions will be published on github in the future.

 # Some Research Examples